Uttam Kumar filmography

-Uttam Kumar was an Indian film actor, director, producer and singer who predominantly worked in Indian Cinema.
-Through his career he earned commercial as well as critical success, and he remains as an Bengal's cultural icon.
-For his ability to play roles of various types, Kumar is regarded as one of the greatest and most versatile actors in the history of Indian Cinema and is called as Mahanayak.
-Kumar was one of the most popular and successful actors in Bengali Cinema history.
-He debuted as Arun Kumar Chatterjee as a child artist in the 1948 film Drishtidaan directed by Nitin Bose.
+Uttam Kumar debuted as Arun Kumar Chatterjee, in the 1948 film Drishtidaan directed by Nitin Bose.
 The film was unsuccessful.
-Next year he appeared as a leading hero as Uttam Chatterjee in the film Kamona 1949 which was flop again.
-He changed name again as Arup Kumar.
+The next year he appeared as a leading hero Uttam Chatterjee in the film Kamona 1949 which was also unsuccessful.
 In 1951 film Sahajatri he kept his name permanently as Uttam Kumar.
 But he gave back to back seven flop films and was stated as flop master general.